About Keppel Bay Islands

 - Return your rubbish to the mainland.
 Please do not burn or bury it on any island.

-- Open fires are not permitted in the park and surrounding beaches.
-Cooking is restricted to gas or fuel stoves.
+- Fires: Prohibited (open and closed) in the park and surrounding beaches.
+Cooking is restricted to gas or liquid fuelled stoves.
 See the Fires prohibited regulatory notice .

 - Tent sites should be at least 7m back from the high water mark to avoid damaging the fragile foredune vegetation.